From prompt engineering to context engineering

 This post gives you a concrete framework for the right surface.
 It names the four places context comes from in a coding session, shows what each one actually costs, and gives you four rules that change outcomes rather than feelings.

-The four context surfaces in a coding session
+The five context surfaces in a coding session

 Generic context engineering posts like philschmid's guide or the PromptingGuide context engineering guide discuss context at a more general level.
-For coding agents, it helps to break the session into four distinct surfaces, and each one has a different owner and a different failure mode.
+For coding agents, it helps to break the session into five distinct surfaces, each with a different owner and a different failure mode.

 1. The system prompt and agent harness